autowarefoundation/autoware.privately-owned-vehicles/VisionPilot/ROS2/steering_controller/README.md

-## Pure Pursuit
+## Steering Controller

 ROS2 C++ node responsible for computing the required steering angle to follow the desired path.

 ## Dependencies